Rating — 4.8·15 min·July 9, 2024

 The project discovery process starts with a kick-off meeting.
 During this meeting, you share your vision with the project discovery team.
 Together, you then look for answers to the following questions:

-• What are the biggest problems the potential user may face?
+• What are the problems you want to solve?

-• How can your product solve these problems?
+• How will your product solve these problems?

 • How does the product differ from similar apps?

-• How can we monetize the product?
-What is the expected revenue?
+• How can you monetize the product and what is the expected revenue?

-This meeting may be cut into several sessions.
-The questions you discuss may differ and expand depending on the project’s specifics and your requirements.
-During this stage, you’ll interact with the whole discovery team to develop a lean canvas, or a business model canvas, containing general information about your product, its unique value proposition, expected revenue, its target audience, etc. A business model canvas provides a quick, simple, and initial description of your business idea and its purpose.
+This meeting may occur in several sessions.
+The questions you discuss may differ and may expand depending on the project’s specifics and your requirements.
+During this stage, you’ll interact with the whole discovery team to develop a lean canvas, or a business model canvas, which is a document containing general information about your product, its unique value proposition, expected revenue, its target audience, and so on.
+A business model canvas provides a quick, simple, and initial description of your business idea and its purpose.

 business model canvas